 Your dog should be vaccinated for rabies, distemper/parvo (a combined vaccine often abbreviated as DHLPP), Bordetella (kennel cough), and the canine flu.
 Ask your vet for recommendations based on risks in your geographic location.

 Follow all guidelines as dictated by the dog park and your own doctor.
 Use masks and social distancing as appropriate.
-It is thought that the risk of your dog interacting with another dog exposed to COVID is very low risk relative to your exposure.

 Enjoy your visit to the dog park and stay safe!